GhostWrench/pqm/README.md

 Unit prefixes such as kilo (k) or micro (m) can be added to units by enclosing them in brackets.
 The brackets are required to decrease the complexity and increase performance of this module, as well as eliminating the possibility of unit "collisions" where the wrong unit might accidentally be used.
-Note that quantities with a zero offset such as `degC`, `degF` and gauge pressures cannot have a prefix added to them when you create a quantity.

 ```javascript
 let q = pqm.quantity(10, "[k]m / [m]s");